hraoyama/decorules/README.md

 Let us start with a requirement that a class or an instance must have an attribute of a certain type.
 Here are the basic steps:

-  - Create function that takes a class or an instance and checks whether a supplied attribute name exists and is of the type.
-In the example, we name this function `key_type_enforcer1`
+  - Create a function that takes a class or an instance and checks whether an attribute exists and is of the correct type.
+In the example, this function is `key_type_enforcer1`
 ```python
 from functools import partial